ucdavis/ANNA-AnimalHealthAnalytics/README.md

 # ANNA-AnimalHealthAnalytics
-A Python based Computational Server for analyzing Animal Health Data with AI
+A Python based Computational Server for analyzing Animal Health Data with ML Classifiers.

 School of Veterinary Medicine, University of California Davis